RANDCorporation/optic-policy-wheels/readme.md

 To reproduce the demo from the shiny app, follow these steps:

 1. pull this repository to your machine using [git pull](https://github.com/git-guides/git-pull) or by clicking the green drop down button that says code on this page, selecting `Download ZIP`, and unzipping that file somewhere on your computer.
 2. Download the zip files from each of the following URLs to the Data/raw folder of the repository your just downloaded.
-Unzip them into to folders with the same names as each zip file.
+Unzip them into to Data/raw- they should be named correctly by default.

 * https://www.rand.org/content/dam/rand/pubs/external_publications/EP60000/EP68648/RAND_EP68648-OBBT.zip
 * https://www.rand.org/content/dam/rand/pubs/external_publications/EP60000/EP69157/RAND_EP69157-IMD.zip